GameBridgeAI/ts_serialize/docs/blog.md

 The example also uses the `iso8601Date` utility function to deserializing timestamps in standard ISO-8601 formats.

-There are many more details in our documentation online https://gamebridgeai.github.io/ts_serialize and the program is "free open-source software" (FOSS) on GitHub https://github.com/GameBridgeAI/ts_serialize
+There are more details in our documentation at https://gamebridgeai.github.io/ts_serialize.
+The library is provided under the MIT license on GitHub at  https://github.com/GameBridgeAI/ts_serialize and is available in the `npm` and `deno` package registries.

 Thank you for reading.